brandur/sorg/content/passages-drafts/003-koya.md

 I'd intended to write about six months ago, but am only getting around to it now.
-I'd picked out the photographs that I wanted to use last December, but looking at them in my draft brought back memories of such beautiful places that for the longest time, I didn't feel up to writing the words to fill the gaps (I still don't, but it's time).
+I'd picked out the photographs that I wanted to use last December, but looking at them in my draft brought back such strong memories that for the longest time, I didn't feel up to writing the words to fill the gaps (I still don't, but it's time).

 Last year I wrote about a trip to Japan, but even after a few thousand words of prose I was only halfway done.
 I